-The Government has decided that two Offshore Wind Farm Zones will be used for the deployment of the 3,500 MW of new offshore wind power as agreed upon in the Energy Agreement: Borssele (1,400 MW) and Hollandse Kust (zuid: 1,400 MW and noord: 700 MW).
+The Government has decided that two offshore Wind Farm Zones will be used for the deployment of the 3,500 MW of new offshore wind power as agreed upon in the Energy Agreement: Borssele (1,400 MW) and Hollandse Kust (zuid: 1,400 MW and noord: 700 MW).
 Figure 1 shows a schematic representation of these Wind Farm Zones and the planned timetable for related tenders to be issued.

 The tender timetable for this rollout will follow the schedule below.
 To ensure the required cost reduction for offshore wind, the government has introduced a price cap on projects for each wind farm site.

-In 2016, tenders to develop the BWFZ will be issued under the subsidy programme Stimulation of Sustainable Energy Production (SDE+, or Stimulering Duurzame Energieproductie).
-The remainder of this PSD provides information on the projects and site data for the first tender round which is planned to close in May 2016 (see key dates in chapter 7).
-This tender round comprises two wind farm sites of 350 MW1 each: BWFS I and BWFS II.
+In 2016, tenders to develop the BWFZ will be issued under the subsidy programme, Stimulation of Sustainable Energy Production (SDE+, or Stimulering Duurzame Energieproductie).
+The first tender BWFS I and II has been awarded to Dong Energy.
+The remainder of this PSD provides information on the projects and site data for the second tender round BWFS III (330 MW) and BWFS IV (350 MW)1.
+This second tender will open on 16 September 2016 and will close on 29 September 2016 at 17:00 hours.

-Figure 1.
-Tender timetable for the Dutch offshore wind rollout.
-Wind Farm Zones to be tendered are marked light blue, realised wind farms in dark blue, future Wind Farm Zones in yellow.
+Figure 1 Tender timetable for the Dutch offshore wind rollout.
+Wind Farm Zones to be tendered are marked light blue, realised wind farms in dark blue, future Wind Farm Zones in yellow

-Table 1: Tender timetable and price cap SDE+.
+Table 1: Opening tenders and price cap subsidy according to road map.

-Year Power 1 Wind Farm Zone Price cap (eurocent/kWh) 2015 700 MW Borssele Wind Farm Zone, wind farm site I and II 12.400 2016 700 MW Borssele Wind Farm Zone, wind farm sites IV, III $\&$ V 11.975 2017 700 MW Wind Farm Zone Hollandse Kust (Zuid) 10.750 2018 700 MW Wind Farm Zone Hollandse Kust (Zuid) 10.325 2019 700 MW Wind Farm Zone Hollandse Kust (Noord) 10.000
+Year Power Wind Farm Zone Price cap (eurocent/kWh) 2015 700 MW Borssele Wind Farm Zone, Wind Farm Site I and II 12.400 2016 680 MW Borssele Wind Farm Zone, Wind Farm Site III and IV 11.975 2017 700 MW Wind Farm Zone Hollandse Kust (zuid) 10.750 2018 700 MW Wind Farm Zone Hollandse Kust (zuid) 10.325 2019 700 MW Wind Farm Zone Hollandse Kust (noord) 10.000

-1) Depending on the type of turbine, an operator is allowed to install 342-380 MW per site (See chapter 6 for more information).
-For the sake of simplicity, the remainder of this PSD assumes a fixed capacity of 350 MW.
+1) Depending on the type of turbine, an operator is allowed, based on the Wind Farm Site Decisions III and IV, to install 322-360 MW on BWFS III and 342-380 MW on BWFS IV (See chapter 6 for more information).
+For the sake of simplicity, the remainder of this PSD assumes a fixed capacity of 330 MW for BWFS III and 350 MW for BWFS IV.

-3. Borssele Wind Farm Site I and II - site description
+3. Borssele Wind Farm Site III and IV site description

-3.1 General description of the Borssele Wind Farm Zone
+3.1 General Description of the Borssele Wind Farm Zone

-The BWFZ, shown in figure 2, is located at the southern border of the Netherlands Exclusive Economic Zone (EEZ); 0.5 km from the Belgium EEZ.
+The BWFZ, shown in Figure 2, is located at the southern border of the Netherlands Exclusive Economic Zone (EEZ); 0.5 km from the Belgium EEZ.
 The zone borders a sand extraction area in the southeast and a piloting area in the east.
-Anchoring areas and a shipping corridor are located at the north side of the zone.
+Anchoring areas and a shipping lane are located at the north side of the zone.
 The Belgian dedicated offshore wind zone is located directly to the southwest.

 The BWFZ of approximately 344 km2 (235 km2 excluding maintenance and safety zones) is located 22.2 km from shore (12 nautical miles) and is sub-divided into five sites.
 Water depth is approximately 16-38 m.
-In total, approximately 1,400 MW offshore wind capacity is planned in the zone.
+In total, 1,400 MW offshore wind capacity is planned in the zone.

-3.2 Layout and coordinates of BWFS I and II
+3.2 Layout & coordinates of BWFS III and IV